piEsposito/blitz-bayesian-deep-learning/doc/layers.md

 ---

+## class BayesianGRU
+### blitz.modules.BayesianGRU(in_features, out_features, bias=True, prior_sigma_1 = 1, prior_sigma_2 = 0.002, prior_pi = 0.5, freeze = False)

+Bayesian GRU layer, implements the GRU layer using the weight uncertainty tools proposed on Weight Uncertainity on Neural Networks (Bayes by Backprop paper).

+Creates weight samplers of the class GaussianVariational for the weights and biases to be used on its feedforward ops.

+Inherits from BayesianModule

+#### Parameters:
+  * in_features int -> Number nodes of the information to be feedforwarded
+  * out_features int -> Number of out nodes of the layer
+  * bias bool ->  wheter the model will have biases
+  * prior_sigma_1 float -> sigma of one of the prior w distributions to mixture
+  * prior_sigma_2 float -> sigma of one of the prior w distributions to mixture
+  * prior_pi float -> factor to scale the gaussian mixture of the model prior distribution
+  * posterior_mu_init float -> posterior mean for the weight mu init
+  * posterior_rho_init float -> posterior mean for the weight rho init
+  * freeze -> wheter the model is instaced as frozen (will use deterministic weights on the feedforward op)
+  * prior_dist -> torch.distributions.distribution.Distribution corresponding to a prior distribution different than a normal / scale mixture normal; if you pass that, the prior distribution will be that one and prior_sigma1 and prior_sigma2 and prior_pi can be dismissed. - Note that there is a torch issue that may output you logprob as NaN, so beware of the prior dist you are using.

+#### Methods:
+  * forward(x, ):

+      Performs a feedforward operation with sampled weights.
+If the model is frozen uses only the expected values.

+      Returns  tuple of format (torch.tensor, (torch.tensor, torch.tensor)), representing the output and hidden state of the GRU layer

+      Description
+      ##### Parameters
+       * x - torch.tensor corresponding to the datapoints tensor to be feedforwarded
+       * hidden_states - None or tupl of the format (torch.tensor, torch.tensor), representing the hidden states of the network.
+Internally, if None, consider zeros of the proper format).

+   * sample_weights():

+      Assings internally its weights to be used on feedforward operations by sampling it from its GaussianVariational

+   * get_frozen_weights():

+      Assings internally for its weights deterministaclly the mean of its GaussianVariational sampler.

+---

 ## class BayesianEmbedding
 ### blitz.modules.BayesianEmbedding (num_embeddings, embedding_dim, padding_idx=None, max_norm=None, norm_type=2.0, scale_grad_by_freq=False, sparse=False, prior_sigma_1 = 1, prior_sigma_2 = 0.002, prior_pi = 0.5, freeze = False,)